-The Greek alphabet has 24 letters and is written from left to right.
-When thinking about translating from English into Greek, it is worth thinking about the layout of your document or webpage as the Greek text will take up around 10% more room than the English.
-Also, don’t be puzzled when you don’t see question marks in a Greek text: an English semi-colon is a Greek question mark and a full-stop above the line is a Greek semi-colon (literally, half a colon).
+The Greek alphabet itself has 24 letters and is written from left to right.
+When translating from English into Greek, it is worth thinking about the layout of your document or webpage — the Greek text will take up around 10% more room than the English.
+Also, don’t be puzzled when you don’t see question marks in a Greek text: an English semicolon is a Greek question mark and a full-stop above the line is a Greek semicolon (literally, half a colon).

 Also, consider which part of the Greek-speaking world your audience is in.
 The Greek spoken in Cyprus, for example (a dialect usually known as Cypriot Greek), has some differences to Standard Greek.
 An experienced language service provider (LSP) will be able to advise and assist here.

 Alexika offers professional Greek-to-English and English-to-Greek translations, as well as other language combinations involving Greek.

 In order to guarantee the best possible translation, all of our Greek translators are proven, experienced linguists working into their own language.
 They’ll have a strong command of the subject matter they’re working on.